JabRef/JabRef-Browser-Extension/README.md

 2. Install the JabRef browser extension: [Firefox](https://addons.mozilla.org/en-US/firefox/addon/jabfox?src=external-github).
 <details>
  <summary>Manual installation on Linux (only necessary when you don't use the `deb` file to install/update JabRef)</summary>

 3. Download [org.jabref.jabref.json](https://raw.githubusercontent.com/JabRef/jabref/master/buildres/linux/native-messaging-host/firefox/org.jabref.jabref.json) and put it into
    - `/usr/lib/mozilla/native-messaging-hosts/org.jabref.jabref.json` to install with admin rights for all users
    - `~/.mozilla/native-messaging-hosts/org.jabref.jabref.json` to install without admin rights for the current user
+4. Ensure that the script `/opt/JabRef/lib/jabrefHost.py` is marked as executable.

 </details>